RonniSkansing/generator-pangular/README.md

 > Experimenting with yeoman generator to see if it can help a in a fast prototyping process.

+NOTE : I remove the generator from yeoman, this repo can still be used by cloning and using npm link. do not use, archived for memory lane.

 ## How to use